dms-r/dms-r.github.io/_posts/2025-05-09-basic-oop-java.md

 Think about what should be public, private, static, or final in your design.
 Consider how these classes should interact with each other.

-The next part of your OOP journey will cover more advanced topics like inheritance, polymorphism, and interfaces.
-These concepts build upon what you've learned here, so make sure you're comfortable with classes, objects, methods, and access control before moving forward.

 Remember: programming is like learning a musical instrument - it takes practice to become fluent.
 Don't worry if everything doesn't click immediately.
 Keep experimenting with code, and these concepts will become second nature over time!